 Read more about hyperhidrosis.

 AMAZING STAFF AND HIGHLY SPECIALIZED CARE

-A few weeks ago I decided to google search to see what places offered Botox injections for my excessive facial sweating then I came across a few websites that I was interested in, began to do my research and even made a few phone calls to make sure the staff were friendly and the services they provided was what I wanted.
+A few weeks ago I decided to google search to see what places offered neuromodulators injections for my excessive facial sweating then I came across a few websites that I was interested in, began to do my research and even made a few phone calls to make sure the staff were friendly and the services they provided was what I wanted.
 Anyways, it came down to one place I was absolutely interested in and that was this clinic.
-The first impression when I got in was absolutely amazing.
+The first impression when I got in, it was absolutely amazing.
 The designs of everything was very contemporary, professional and inviting.
-Finally, I met Dr. Frame and the rest of his staff and they provided me the best care.
-They even took their time explain to me what to expect before and after the Botox procedure.
+Finally, I met Dr. Frame and the rest of his staff and they provided me with the best care.
+They even took their time to explain to me what to expect before and after the procedure.
 Everyone was really knowledgeable and experienced that I wasn’t scared for a second that they would do a bad job and for it to turn out badly.
 Once again, I am completely impressed with this clinic and would continue on getting services with them.
 You should too!!!

 - Throbbing pain in the head, eye pain.

 - One-sided pain (usually).